wfoteping2101/wfoteping2101/README.md

 # 👋 Hi, I'm William Foteping

-## 🚀 Senior DevOps Engineer | Network & Cloud Infrastructure Specialist | IT Consultant
+## 🚀 DevOps Engineer | Network & Cloud Infrastructure Specialist | IT Consultant

 With over 8 years of experience across IT infrastructure, cloud solutions, and cybersecurity, I help organizations architect resilient systems and streamline development using DevOps and automation practices.